Your plants love nutrients as much as you need food to survive and grow. B... Read More

 I hope this overview will help you find the aquaponics resource that is perfect for you.

-Do you already have a favourite book on aquaponics?
+Do you already have a favorite book on aquaponics?
 A good book recommendation is worth gold, so we would love to hear from you in the comments!